 - Bacon – Please don’t buy cheap sketchy bacon.
 Just don’t.
 Find a good brand without a bunch of added junk or, even better, get it straight from a butcher!
 If you are on Whole30, you need to find a good bacon that doesn’t have sugar.
 Pederson Natural Farms makes a great one.

 - Blue Cheese – dairy is not Paleo, but I won’t lie – the blue cheese does add a lot to the flavor of the salad, so if you tolerate dairy, go ahead and add it!
-We made this for lunch on our dairy reintroduction day after Whole 30.
+I made this for lunch on my dairy reintroduction day after Whole 30.

 - Maple Balsamic Vinaigrette – Again, I’m unsure of Ian’s specific recipes, but most store bought maple balsamic would have added sweeteners in addition to the maple syrup.
 I’m using the Maple Mustard Vinaigrette from my Maple Mustard Brussels Sprout Salad.
 If you are doing Whole 30, maple syrup is not allowed so use a regular balsamic dressing in it’s place.